On asymptotically automatic sequences: Classification problems

 In particular, we see that some of the classical multiplicative sequences are not asymptotically equal to an automatic sequence. \begin{corollary} There is no automatic sequence $\bb a$ with $\bb a \simeq \bm \mu$, where $\bm \mu$ denotes the M\"obius sequence given by

 Likewise, there is no automatic sequence $\bb a$ with $\bb a \simeq \bm \lambda$, where $\bm \lambda$ denotes the Liouville sequence given by

 \end{corollary}

 The fact that there exist asymptotically shift-invariant sequences that are not asymptotically equal to a periodic sequence leads to some technical difficulties.
 In order to overcome them, we will need the following result, which is essentially contained in \cite{Klurman-2017}.
 We call a sequence $1$-bounded if it takes values in $\set{z \in \CC}{ \abs{z} \leq 1}$.
 To avoid breaking the flow of discussion, we delegate the proof to the appendix.

-We will also need the following basic lemma.
+\begin{theorem} Let $\bb a$ be a $1$-bounded, finitely-valued multiplicative sequence that is asymptotically invariant under a shift.
+Then $\bb a \simeq \bf 0$ or $\bb a$ is periodic. \end{theorem}